Cray-HPE/docs-csm/operations/configuration_management/Troubleshoot_CFS_Sessions_Failing_to_Start.md

 If there is a reason that users cannot wait for the back-off to resolve this automatically, then the following procedure can be used to purge the event queue.
 This will disrupt CFS operation and may disrupt existing sessions, so caution should be used.

-1. (`ncn-mw#`) Slow down session creation.
+1. (`ncn-mw#`) Disable session creation.

-    If any others users or scripts are creating sessions, make sure that they have stopped.
-CFS-batcher should be slowed by setting its check interval to an arbitrary high number.
+    If any others users or scripts are creating sessions, make sure that they have stopped. `cfs-batcher` should then be disabled.

     ```bash
-    cray cfs options update --batcher-check-interval 99999
+    cray cfs options update --batcher-disable true
     ```

 1. Start a new consumer on the Kafka event queue.